Caddyshack: Plot

-Unable to bear the continued presence of the uncouth Czervik, Smails confronts him and announces that he will never be granted membership.
-Czervik counters by announcing that he would never consider being a member: He insults the country club and claims to be there merely to evaluate buying it and developing the land into condominiums.
-After a brief fight and exchange of insults, Webb suggests they discuss the situation over drinks.
-After Smails demands satisfaction, Czervik proposes a team golf match with Smails and his regular golfing partner Dr. Beeper against Czervik and Webb.
-Against club rules, they also agree to a $20,000 wager on the match, which quickly doubles to $40,000.
-That evening, Webb practices for the game against Smails, and his errant shot brings him to meet Carl; the two share a bottle of wine and a joint.
+Unable to tolerate the uncouth Czervik's presence any longer, Smails announces that Czervik will never be granted membership.
+Czervik counters that he would never consider being a member and is only interested in buying the club.
+After an exchange of insults, Czervik proposes a team golf match with Smails and his regular golfing partner Dr. Beeper against Czervik and Webb.

+Although Webb is reluctant to play for money, he agrees to join, and antagonizes Smails by saying that Webb's father never liked Smails.
+Against club rules, they agree to a $20,000 wager on the match, which quickly doubles to $40,000.

-The match is held the next day.
-Word spreads of the stakes involved, drawing in a crowd of club members and employees.
-During the game, Smails and Beeper take the lead, while Czervik, to his chagrin, is "playing the worst game of his life"; at the same time, Webb grows increasingly distracted and also plays a poor game.
-Czervik reacts to Smails's heckles by impulsively doubling the wager to $80,000 per team.
-When his own ricocheting ball strikes his arm, Czervik fakes an injury in hopes of having the contest declared a draw.
-Lou, who is acting as an umpire, tells Czervik his team will forfeit unless they find a substitute.
-When Webb chooses Danny, Smails threatens to revoke his scholarship, but Czervik promises Danny that he will make it "worth his while" if he wins.
-Danny chooses to play.
+During the match the following day, Danny caddies for Smails but becomes frustrated with his constant cheating.
+Word of the wager spreads, drawing a crowd of club members and employees to observe the game.
+Smails and Beeper take the lead while both Czervik and Webb struggle.

+Czervik reacts to Smails' heckling by impulsively doubling the wager to $80,000 per team.
+When his own ricocheting ball strikes his arm, Czervik feigns an injury in hopes of having the contest declared a draw but learns his team will forfeit unless they find a substitute.
+Webb selects Danny, which prompts Smails to revoke the scholarship, but after Czervik promises to compensate him if they win, he readily agrees to take Czervik's place.

-Upon reaching the final hole, the score is tied.
-Judge Smails scores a birdie.
-Danny has to complete a difficult putt to win.
-Czervik again doubles the wager based on Danny making the putt.
-Danny's putt leaves the ball hanging over the edge of the hole.
-At that moment, in his latest attempt to kill the gopher, Carl detonates plastic explosives that he has rigged around the golf course.
-Several explosions shake the ground and cause the ball to drop into the hole, handing Danny, Webb, and Czervik victory on the wager.
-Smails refuses to pay, so Czervik summons two intimidating men named Moose and Rocco to "help the judge find his checkbook".
-As Smails is chased across the course, Czervik quotes to the onlookers, "Hey, everybody, we're all gonna get laid!" and a party begins.
+At the final hole, the score is tied.
+Judge Smails scores a birdie, requiring Danny to complete a difficult putt to draw even.
+Czervik raises the bet, offering double or nothing on Danny making the putt, which Smails accepts.
+Danny's putt leaves the ball teetering over the edge of the hole, seemingly costing him the game.

+At that moment, in his latest attempt to kill the gopher, Carl detonates plastic explosives that he has rigged around the golf course, shaking the ground and causing the ball to drop into the hole, handing Danny, Webb, and Czervik victory.
+Meanwhile, Carl coyly leaves the area after seeing the destruction his explosives have caused.

+Czervik demands the money from Smails, who refuses to honor the bet.
+Figuring this would happen, Czervik sends enforcers after him to ensure he pays up.
+Afterwards, he tells the crowd gathered at the main house that they are all going to get laid.
+The crowd celebrates.

-Some distance away, the gopher emerges from underground, unharmed, and dances to the film's main theme, "I'm Alright," amid the smoldering ruins of the golf course as the credits roll.
+Elsewhere on the course, the gopher emerges from underground unharmed and dances to the song "I'm Alright" by Kenny Loggins.